Horse Water Do's And Don'ts

 If you suspect that your horse is dehydrated, Take Action Immediately.
 Here are some steps you can take to rehydrate your horse:

 Offer water: The first thing you should do is offer your horse clean, fresh H2O!
 Some horses prefer it warm, so you can try that if your horse is not drinking cold H2O.
-You can also add electrolytes to encourage him.
+You can also add electrolytes to encourage him to drink though not all horses like the taste so be sure to offer plain water as well.

 Soak hay: Soaking your horse's hay in H2O can also help increase their intake.
 Soaked hay can be an excellent source of hydration for horses, especially during hot weather.